 - 2 roma tomatoes

-- 3/4 tsp salt divided
+- 3/4 teaspoons salt divided

-- 1/2 tsp pepper
+- 1/2 teaspoons pepper

 Instructions

-Do the Prep Work
+Do the prep work

-- Preheat your oven to 350 F.
+- Preheat your oven to 350°F (176°C).

-- Pour the ghee into the hashbrowns and stir.
+- Pour the ghee into the hash browns and stir.
 Pour the mixture into the baking dish.
-Press the hashbrowns evenly into the baking dish, about 1/2 inch deep.
-Across the bottom and on the sides.
+Press the hash browns evenly into the baking dish, about 1/2 inch deep across the bottom and on the sides.

 - Place the baking dish in the oven for about 45-50 minutes or until the hashbrowns are browning and crispy.
 Sprinkle lightly with 1/4 tsp salt.
+Leave the oven on while you prepare the filling.

-Make the Casserole
+Make the egg casserole

 - Lay the spinach, onions, and tomatoes on top of the crispy hashbrowns.

-- Whisk the eggs, with the coconut milk, the rest of the salt, and pepper.
+- Whisk the eggs with the coconut milk, the rest of the salt, and pepper.
 Pour the mixture into the baking dish and gently stir just the egg mixture and vegetables.
 Sprinkle with nutritional yeast and give another gentle stir.

 - Remove from the oven, slice, and serve!